11.2.6. CUDA

 11.2.6.6.
 PSM2 support for CUDA

 CUDA-aware support is present in PSM2 MTL.
-When running CUDA-aware Open MPI on Intel Omni-path, the PSM2 MTL will automatically set PSM2_CUDA environment variable which enables PSM2 to handle GPU buffers.
+When running CUDA-aware Open MPI on Cornelis Networks Omni-Path, the PSM2 MTL will automatically set PSM2_CUDA environment variable which enables PSM2 to handle GPU buffers.
 If the user wants to use host buffers with a CUDA-aware Open MPI, it is recommended to set PSM2_CUDA to 0 in the execution environment.
 PSM2 also has support for the NVIDIA GPUDirect support feature.
 To enable this, users will need to set PSM2_GPUDIRECT to 1 in the execution environment.

-Note: The PSM2 library and hfi1 driver with CUDA support are requirements to use GPUDirect support on Intel Omni-Path.
+Note: The PSM2 library and hfi1 driver with CUDA support are requirements to use GPUDirect support on Cornelis Networks Omni-Path.
 The minimum PSM2 build version required is PSM2 10.2.175.

-For more information refer to the Intel Omni-Path documentation.
+For more information refer to the Cornelis Networks Customer Center.

 11.2.6.7.
 OFI support for CUDA